 Dawgs Ditch the Dumpster (Dawgs Ditch for short) is an annual landfill diversion initiative and student volunteer opportunity that reflects housing’s commitments to sustainability and student leadership.
 The program allows residents living on campus to donate unwanted items that may otherwise end up in a landfill.

-While donating unwanted items is an option, University Housing encourages residents to think about sustainable options such as reusing items another year or longer, taking accepted items directly to the UGA Swap Shop on Fridays, selling unwanted items, and lastly donating at our convenient drop off sites.
+While donating unwanted items is an option, University Housing encourages residents to think about sustainable options such as reusing items another year or longer, taking accepted items directly to the UGA Swap Shop, selling unwanted items, and lastly donating at our convenient drop off sites.

-Every year, Dawgs Ditch the Dumpster and Donate saves an average of 60,000 lbs. of material from ending up in the landfill.
-That is the equivalent of filling up eight 53-ft trailers or 40 roll off dumpsters.
+Every year, Dawgs Ditch the Dumpster saves an average of 60,000 lbs. of material from ending up in the landfill.
+That is the equivalent of five 53-ft trailers full of donations.

 With every donation made to America’s Thrift Stores, they are able to give back to their six charity partners across the five states they operate in.
 With our local America’s Thrift Store partnering with Children’s Healthcare of Atlanta.

 Through the “reuse” and “repurpose” model, Goodwill organizations help communities extend the life of items and prevent more items from piling up in local landfills.
 Goodwill organizations assist people through a variety of employment placement services, job training programs and other community-based services.